This page explains how to create a Linux virtual machine instance in Compute Engine using the Google Cloud Console.

 - In the Boot disk section, click Change to begin configuring your boot disk.

-- In the OS images tab, choose the Debian 8 image.
+On the Public images tab, choose Debian version 9.

 - Click Select.

 - In the Firewall section, select Allow HTTP traffic.

 Allow a short time for the instance to start.
 After the instance is ready, it is listed on the VM instances page with a green status icon.

 Connect to your instance

 - In the Cloud Console, go to the VM instances page.